cfss-fa20/hw01/README.md

 It was actually a great time.

-However... in the interest of not writing to much, when it isn't really relevant, that's it for now.
+However... in the interest of not writing to much, when it isn't really relevant for whoever is grading this, that's it for now.